arianais/ChildPhotoSensor/README.md

 ```
 let photoSensor = ChildPhotoSensor(image: pickedImage)
 ```
-3. Check if the photo is safe
+3. Check if the photo is safe(does not contain child pornography):
 ```
 let safe  = photoSensor.safe!
 ```